menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 NO!

 I need the right tool.
+And, evidently, LLMs are too _large_, I bet there are services on the web that just do that.
+`*google search...*`
+Got a bunch of them.
+Let me try a few, this will work for sure.

+AHHH SO MANY ADS! <- is the reason I am not linking the sites, no need to bump up their [PageRank](https://en.wikipedia.org/wiki/PageRank).

+They say Avenir.
+Nope
+Another says Georgia.
+Nope.
+Even [Adobe Fonts](https://fonts.adobe.com/fonts/vs/upload) didn't detect the font.

+There is a problem here, my input (the screenshot) has low resolution, you can hardly see any kerning and serifs, it might also have some antialiasing.

+💡
-And, evidently, LLMs are too big, so the right tool here is a [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) — [CNNs are excellent with visual input](https://www.youtube.com/watch?v=n0QkWmOFnjs).
+I know what is the right tool here: [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) — [CNNs are excellent with visual input](https://www.youtube.com/watch?v=n0QkWmOFnjs).

 ## Building the tool

 Building a CNN is really easy today.
 After years of [optimizing framework](https://github.com/AlirezaShamsoshoara/PyTorchHistory) APIs and implementations, it is very easy to create and use a CNN even on my little MacBook.
+I also know what the (synthetic) dataset looks like: the resolution, the text, etc.
+Easy peasy.

 A couple of prompts, and we're done.
 First, a rough design: